The Best Way to Process Stock Flowers for Longer Vase Life 🌸

 1️⃣ Start Fresh + Clean:

-Fill a squeaky-clean bucket with water and add flower food.
+Start with a squeaky-clean bucket and add flower food.
 Stock stems are extra sensitive to bacteria, so starting with a clean container is key.
 I prefer to use the Full Bloom formula by Chrysal for flower food.

 2️⃣ Add Hot Water:

 Heat up water to just under boiling — you can use an electric kettle, microwave, or very hot tap water.
-Add this to your bucket with the flower food.
+Add this to your bucket with the flower food, mix it together.

 3️⃣ Prep the Stems: